 Kline & Specter, PC, attorneys have represented clients who suffered severe work injuries in Philadelphia and throughout Pennsylvania, New Jersey and Delaware.
 If you or someone you know suffered a severe injury or death in a work-related accident, you may want to contact a work injury lawyer for a free evaluation of your case.

 Most recently, the firm in July 2019 obtained a nearly $10.6 million settlement for a truck driver whose legs were crushed when a 5,000-pound steel pipe rolled off his truck during unloading at the Dura-Bond Coating Inc. pipe yard facility in Duquesne, Pa.
 (Read article) Only a few months earlier it won a $9.2 million jury verdict for a Reading sanitation worker whose leg was amputated in a screw conveyor at a meat processing plant when the device suddenly activated.
-In 2018, we obtained a $30 million settlement with AT&T and other companies for a worker who suffered catastrophic injuries in a nearly 50-foot fall from an improperly designed and maintained cell tower.
+In 2018, Kline & Specter achieved a $30 million settlement with AT&T and other companies for a worker who suffered catastrophic injuries in a nearly 50-foot fall from an improperly designed and maintained cell tower.
 (Read article)

 In an earlier case, Kline & Specter won a $46.5 million jury verdict against a security company for the families of two women employees who were shot to death by a fired worker at the Kraft Foods plant in Northeast Philadelphia.
 The award was for compensatory and punitive damages.
 (See the Brown/Wilson Case)